 Here’s how to install a copper hood in a few easy steps.

-We will assume that you are unpacking a Copperworks range hood from one of our hand-built wooden crates.
+We will assume that you are unpacking a custom range hood from hand-built wooden crates.
 Prior to installation, the area should be prepped with ducting in the wall or ceiling and power in the wall or ceiling.

 - If the fan unit is shipped inside the hood (installed), remove the screws from the perimeter of the stainless steel liner and slide the fan unit out of the hood.